 Total Time Away for Extended Residency

-If residency program is extended for a resident, that resident may earn 2.5 days (including weekend days) away from training, per month, after completing the first ninety (90) days of the extended residency time.
-If the residency program is extended until the end of the academic year, the resident may earn up to twenty-two and a half (22.5) days (including weekend days).
+If residency program is extended for a resident/fellow, that resident/fellow may earn 2.5 days (including weekend days) away from training, per month, after completing the first ninety (90) days of the extended residency time.
+If the residency program is extended until the end of the academic year, the resident/fellow may earn up to twenty-two and a half (22.5) days (including weekend days).
 Of that total time away, two-thirds of the accrued leave time may be used for vacation and the additional one-third can be used for other authorized time away.

 A one-time allowance up to $2,500 is offered to individuals entering our categorical residency programs with an expected duration of three years or longer.

-Children of residents are eligible to attend a child-care center on the immediate Gundersen grounds, provided openings are available.
-Please contact the program coordinator for more specific information if necessary for your personal situation.
+Children of residents/fellows are eligible to attend a child-care center on the immediate Gundersen grounds, provided openings are available.
+Please contact the program specialist for more specific information if necessary for your personal situation.

 Licensure in the State of Wisconsin and Drug Enforcement Agency (DEA) registration fees are 100% paid by Gundersen.

-Continental breakfast is provided at morning teaching conferences, and lunch is provided at each noon teaching conference five days a week.
-Residents on call are provided with a free evening meal.
+Continental breakfast is provided at morning teaching conferences, and lunch is provided at each noon teaching conferences, four days a week.
+Residents/fellows on call are provided with a free evening meal.